Cyclades Island Hopping – Routes, Itineraries & Beaches

 Best Time To Island Hop The Cyclades

-August is the hottest month in Europe for travel, not just because of the high temperatures but because half of the continent has its summer holidays during that month.
+August is the hottest month in Europe for travel, not just because of the high temperatures but because half of the continent has summer holidays.

 If you can avoid August, you’ll be able to find more convenient fees for almost everything, the weather will still be warm and pleasant, and you’ll see fewer crowds everywhere.

 If you insist on traveling during August or have no other chance, then the first golden rule to follow is to make sure you book early.
-Remember that also many Greeks have holidays in August so that ferries can get booked up.
+Remember that many Greeks have holidays in August so that ferries can be booked.

-If you choose to travel in less popular months, such as April and October, remember that ferries don’t have a high frequency, so some islands might be harder to reach.
+If you choose to travel in less popular months, such as April and October, remember that ferries don’t have a high frequency, so some islands might be more challenging to reach.

 Best Islands In The Cyclades

-In this section, I’ve included the top-visited island, the reasons to visit them, and the reasons to avoid them if your time is limited.
+In this section, we highlight our favorite Cyclades islands, the reasons to visit them, and the reasons to avoid them if your time is limited.

 These tips and suggestions are here to help you decide which places to visit according to your travel style and the things you like to experience when on vacation.